jhpce-jhu/jhpce_mkdocs/docs/files/deep-paths.md

 `pushd +2`

-will switch you between the current directory and the third down into the stack. (third because the index into the stack starts with 0 not 1)
+will switch you between the current directory and the third down into the stack (third because the index into the stack starts with zero not one).

 `popd`

 will cd back to the top directory in the stack while removing your current directory from the stack.

+???
+Tip "Create aliases for an even sweeter experience"
+    The `-v` option to dirs is so handy for figuring out what number to use with `pushd` that you may want to make that the default by adding an alias to your `$HOME/.bashrc file`.
+The author uses these aliases to make using these commands even better:

+    ```
+    alias dirs='dirs -v'
+    alias pu='pushd'
+    alias po='popd'
+    ```

 ### **Create a default directory stack**